JGarnerDev/wiki-news-scraper/README.md

       1. Obtaining a location string if present, _or_
       1. Simply using the article title with a 3rd party API

+   1. Get the featured image src of the article

 1. Organize the scraped material, send it to my Flask API

 ## Environment